tkngch/bookmark-scorer/README.md

 .venv/bin/pip -r ml_requirements.txt
 ```

-1. Retrain the Poisson model by issuing the following command:
+1. Retrain the models by issuing the following command:

 ```
 .venv/bin/python -m ml
 ```

-The model is retrained on new data, and its performance on validation dataset is
+The models are retrained on new data, and the best-performing model is compared
-compared against that of the current production model.
-If the retrained model
+against the production model on their performance on the validation data-set.
+If
-outperforms the current production model, the retrained model is serialised and
+the retrained model outperforms the production model, the best retrained model
-automatically replaces the production model in `bookmark-scorer` library.
+is serialised and stored as the new production model.

 2. Commit the serialised model and push the commit.